Executive Committee 2019/2020

 Between the 28th July and 3rd August 2015, Mqabba FC Youth Nursery competed for the first time in an international tournament held abroad.
 The Nottingham International Cup 2015 was held in Nottingham, UK.
 Mqabba FC Under 13 team played for the Plate Final but unfortunately lost 3-1 on penalties after equalizing with Abbey Hulton of UK (0-0).
 During this tournament Mqabba FC played against US Revolution (1-1), US Flying Eagles (1-0 Win), Arsenal Soccer School of Bahrain (4-0 Lost), Celtic Castlebar FC, Ireland (1-0 Lost) and Abbey Hulton from UK (1-1).
 The team (a squad of 18 players) together with their parents (11 parents) and four Club officials had the opportunity to visit the Liverpool FC Museum and Anfield Stadium, the Liverpool FC Academy at Kirkby where we had a practical session, and visited also Manchester United Museum and Old Trafford Stadium.
 We had the opportunity to watch two friendly matches; Derby vs Spanish Villareal FC at iPro Stadium in Derby (1-1) and Nottingham Forest FC vs Aston Villa FC at Nottingham City Stadium (3-3).
 We could not be in UK and do not visit Wembley Stadium where we attended for the Community Shield Final between Chelsea and Arsenal (0-1).
 This was a great experience both for our Club and for all our players.

 Season 2017/2018 was the season marking the 60th anniversary from the foundation of the club.
 The team challenged for promotion till the last match of the season but unfortunately did not reached its objective.
 It was not the case for the Under 19 squad who managed to win the Youth League Section D unbeaten after 42 years since the last and only promotion won by our minors, under the guidance of Coach George Vella.
+In fact our U19 Mqabba FC squad, with the majority of players are homegrowns from our Nursery, won the Youth's Section D league and obtained a historical promotion to Section C under the guidance of Coach George Vella.
+During this league Mqabba FC won 16 matches and 2 equalisers ending Champions with 50 points.
 Meanwhile our Under 15 player Neville Borg managed to finish Top scorer of the section for the second consecutive year after scoring 34 goals during Season 2016/2017 and 31 goals during Season 2017/2018.
 In order to commemorate this anniversary, the committee embarked on a refurbishing project of both our outside area and the Mqabba FC Gym where a new floor, fans, gym equipment and 7 meter mirror were installed.
 Apart these works a souvenir book entitled 'Lejn 60 Sena ta' Storja' was published by end of the season.
+Well done!

 Mqabba FC appointed Mr Alfred Attard (Fredu) as the new coach as from Thursday 20th December 2018 after Coach Clive Mizzi and his assistant Coach Karl Sciortino agreed to leave the club.